 Nuit Blanche 2021: Dates & Practical Details

-- Where: Several locations around Paris.
-An updated program in English should be available here soon; in the meantime, scour the main details below for an overview of what to expect this year.
+- Where: Dozens of locations around Paris.
+An updated program in English is available; in the meantime, scour the main details below for an overview of what to expect this year.

 - Transportation: All lines of the Paris Metro will remain open until around 2:00 am as usual, while Line 1 will stay open until 5:30 am for the occasion of Nuit Blanche.
 Travelers can ride free between 2:15 am and 5:30 am on that line.
 Several night buses will also operate throughout the early morning; see this page at the RATP (Paris Transport Authority) for more information.